 The Internet has changed the way that we interact, do business and even some of the ways that we can be charged with crimes.
 There are law enforcement task forces on both the state and federal level who have been tasked with investigating and prosecuting those who use the Internet to commit crimes.

-If you have been accused of any Internet crime from hacking, fraud, pornography, or any other computer based crime, the experienced attorneys can assist you and help determine your course of action and create the best defense.
-Call the Law Offices of John J. Zarych at (800) 508-9786 for a free and confidential legal consultation.
+If you have been accused of any Internet crime from hacking, fraud, pornography, or any other computer-based crime, the experienced attorneys can assist you and help determine your course of action and create the best defense.

 When is Internet Activity a Crime?